-What Is Step 9 of Alcoholics Anonymous?
+Step 9 of Alcoholics Anonymous (AA)

-AA step 9 of the 12 steps is a call for recovering alcoholics to make amends.
-It builds on step 8, which required the individual to make a list of everyone he or she has harmed throughout the battle with alcohol addiction.
+AA step 9 of the 12 steps is a call for those working toward making amends with those who they harmed during the throes of alcohol addiction.
+It builds on Step 8, which required the individual to make a list of everyone he or she has harmed throughout the battle with alcohol addiction.

-Step 9: Be Willing to Make Amends
+Step 9: Amends

 The third category should include the people who should not be contacted until a full and certain recovery has been achieved.
 This might include a child who could be disappointed if a recovery process results in a relapse.
 Last, the fourth category should separate out anyone to whom it is impossible to make amends, such as a person who has since passed away.
 The guiding principal of this step is to make full amends at the earliest opportunity, as long as such action is feasible, proper, and will not cause additional harm.